 I’m always blabbering on to my friends about why they should visit this alpine nation during winter.
 I believe Switzerland is a country that flies under the radar of many travellers, especially during the colder months when people tend to seek warmer climates.
 If you’re after more inspiration here’s a fellow blogger’s tips for more of the best places to visit in Switzerland.

 As you can see, even if you’re a non-skier there are plenty of astonishing sights to discover and keep you busy!
 But, what’s the next step?

 Are you thinking of heading to Switzerland in winter?
-If you found this helpful or enjoyed being inspired, please share this article on Facebook or Pinterest and follow me on Instagram for more Switzerland inspiration!
+If you found this helpful or enjoyed being inspired, please share this article on Facebook or Pinterest or follow me on TikTok and Instagram for more Switzerland inspiration!